FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Software Settings Related to Digital Input of Control Box
 ***************************************************************

-The only software setting item for digital input is "General Input Valid Status", which represents the digital voltage level value corresponding to the detected valid input.
+The only software setting item for digital input is "DI0-DI7 General Input Valid Status", which represents the digital voltage level value corresponding to the detected valid input.
 This setting allows users to use digital input more flexibly.

 	.. figure:: installation/090.png
 		:align: center
 		:width: 6in

-  .. centered:: Figure 3.3-3 General Input Valid Status
+  .. centered:: Figure 3.3-3 DI0-DI7 General Input Valid Status

-The comparison table of valid status detected by the software under different settings of "General Input Valid Status" when the external switch of digital input is in different states is as follows:
+The comparison table of valid status detected by the software under different settings of "DI0-DI7 General Input Valid Status" when the external switch of digital input is in different states is as follows:

 .. centered:: Table 3.3-2 Valid Status Comparison Table